 Name Age Expiration Date of Current Term Biography Year First Became Director Eric L. Mattson 55 2007 Mr. Mattson has been a Director of the Company since March 2005.
-Mr. Mattson served as a Director of Varco (and its predecessor, Tuboscope Inc.) from January 1994 until its merger with the Company on March 11, 2005.
+Mr. Mattson 2005 served as a Director of Varco (and its predecessor, Tuboscope Inc.) from January 1994 until its merger with the Company on March 11, 2005.
 Since November 2003, Mr. Mattson has been Senior Vice President and Chief Financial Officer of VeriCenter, Inc., a private provider of managed hosting services.
 From November 2002 until October 2003, Mr. Mattson worked as an independent consultant.
-Mr. Mattson was the Chief Financial Officer of Netrail, Inc., a private 2005 Internet backbone and broadband service provider, from September 1999 until November 2002.
+Mr. Mattson was the Chief Financial Officer of Netrail, Inc., a private Internet backbone and broadband service provider, from September 1999 until November 2002.
 Netrail filed for Chapter 11 Bankruptcy protection in the Northern Georgia district of the United States Bankruptcy Court in July 2001.
-In November 2002, the Bankruptcy Court approved Netrail's plan of liquidation and appointed a Trustee to effect the plan.
+In November 2002, the Bankruptcy Court approved Netrail s plan of liquidation and appointed a Trustee to effect the plan.
 At that time, Mr. Mattson ceased to be the Chief Financial Officer of Netrail.
-From July 1993 until May 1999, Mr. Mattson served as Senior Vice President and Chief Financial Officer of Baker Hughes Incorporated, a provider of products and services to the oil, gas and process industries.

-YOUR BOARD OF DIRECTORS RECOMMENDS THAT YOU VOTE IN FAVOR OF THE ELECTION OF THE THREE NOMINEES FOR DIRECTOR.
+From July 1993 until May 1999, Mr. Mattson served as Senior Vice President and Chief Financial Officer of Baker Hughes Incorporated, a provider of products and services to the oil, gas and process VOLID DOADD OF DIDECTO ODS DECOM industries.
+IMENDS THAT YOU VOTE IN FAVOR OF THE ELECTION OF THE THREE NOMINEES FOR I INDS THAT TOO VOIL IN FAVOR OF THE ELECTION OF THE THREE Information Regard rs: